ARUSfs/DRIVERLESS/docs/vision_cone_detector.md

     1. Download the [weights](https://github.com/ARUSfs/DRIVERLESS/releases/download/weights/weights.zip).
     2. Unzip the file and copy the `WEIGHTS` folder to the desired location.
     3. Edit the `WEIGHTS/cones.data` file with the correct paths for our system.
     4. Edit the `DRIVERLESS/src/perception/vision_cone_detector/config/vision.yaml` file with the correct paths for our system.
+Also, we can add here the distance coefficients and the homography matrix.
 3. Send the video to the node.
 We have several options:
     1. If we want to use a live camera, we must look for the device number assigned to the camera (on a laptop, it will usually be 2).
 To do this, we run the following command:
     * `ls -ltrh /dev/video*`, the device number is the last number that appears on the line.